 Day 11: Fri 26 June The Black Isle

 Our focus today is on Western Palearctic birds not found in the Americas, and this extra day allows us to collect a few species not usually regarded as targets by UK-based visitors to Scotland.
 Today we round-up birds inland, perhaps including Wood Warbler, European Pied Flycatcher, Common Redstart, Tree Pipit and both Willow Warbler and Common Chiffchaff.
 There is an opportunity to revisit our private estate for Western Capercaillie, if we didn’t find the birds earlier.
 We also visit the Black Isle to add waders, wildfowl, farmland birds and more, round up any species we have missed and search for any rarities within reach.
+We will also visit the Red Kite feeding station near the Black Isle, subject to availability.

 Day 12: Sat 27 June Departure